Abyza/unity-networking/tcp-udp-networking/README.md

 <h2 align="center">Important!</h2>

+This is not made by me it is from Tom Weiland this is only the messege that I wrote anything except this is not from me

 I've created a new, *way better* networking solution, [RiptideNetworking](https://github.com/tom-weiland/RiptideNetworking), along with [improved tutorials](https://youtube.com/playlist?list=PLXkn83W0Qkfn3qF7NU4OEtVwOD6U2wphJ) on how to use it.

 # C# Networking Tutorial Series